Cyber Security Series

 Cyber Security Summit Silicon Valley (2016)

-On September 19 and 20, 2016, the Munich Security Conference and Deutsche Telekom organized the fourth Cyber Security Summit, which was hosted by the Center for International Security and Cooperation at Stanford University's Freeman Spogli Institute for International Studies.
-Around 100 senior representatives from science, politics, business and the military met in Palo Alto, California, to debate current challenges in cyberspace.
-Among the participants were representatives from US and EU authorities, the cyber security coordinators of several European states, numerous business leaders, as well as security experts from various Silicon Valley companies.
+On September 19 and 20, 2016, the Munich Security Conference and Deutsche Telekom organized the fourth Cyber Security Summit in Palo Alto, California.
+It was hosted by the Center for International Security and Cooperation at Stanford University's Freeman Spogli Institute for International Studies.
+Among the roughly 100 participants were representatives from US and EU authorities, the cyber security coordinators of several European states, numerous business leaders, as well as security experts from various Silicon Valley companies.